Weather Warnings - Severe Weather Warning for TAS

 Severe Weather Warning

-The Severe Weather Warning for the Furneaux Islands, East Coast, Upper Derwent
+The Severe Weather Warning for the Furneaux Islands, East Coast and South East

 The State Emergency Service and Tasmania Police advise that people should:

-- Take care driving in reduced visibility.
-Do not drive, ride or walk through
+- Do not walk, ride or drive through flood waters

 No further warnings will be issued for this event.